thearst3rd/3D-Engine/README.md

-# 3D Engine in Love2D
+# 3D Wireframe Engine in Love2D

 A little engine I made for fun to learn about perspective calculations.
 I thought it would be a fun little challenge making a 3D program with a game engine which only supports 2D.
 Nothing in here is optimized and I am taking the lazy route for most of the work.
 It works, though.

-Right now, I have hard-coded the coordinates of a regular dodecahedron.
+Right now, I have hard-coded the coordinates of a regular dodecahedron. **If you want a version that supports loading 3D models, check out the** `model-parser` **branch in this repository!
+It's a work in progress.**

 ### Controls